kbouwmee/incuratravel/README.md

 # IncuraTravel Tool

-This tool takes as input 2 export files from Incura:
+This tool takes as input 2 CSV files, exported from Incura:
 1. Client list with addresses
 2. All visits made

+Please make sure that there are no headers or empty lines in the these CSV files.
+These files can be exported in Incura under: Management > Overzichten.

-With this data the tool produces 1 output file:
+With this data the tool produces 1 CSV output file:
 1. List all trips chronologically with distance in kilometers

 ## Usage